 Panther by Alan Ryan was published in paperback by Signet in 1981.
 The cover art depicts a BLACK PANTHER, and was produced by Tom Hallman.

-"The black panther.
+'The black panther.
 The most feared of all deadly creatures of the jungle--untamable and insatiable in its blood lust.
 New York was the last place on earth where this creature should have been set loose.
-But now it had happened, as twenty of these great killer-cats--brought to Manhattan through one man's greed, and released by his madness--made the glittering capital of the beautiful people their hunting ground, and every man, woman, and child their prey..."
+But now it had happened, as twenty of these great killer-cats--brought to Manhattan through one man's greed, and released by his madness--made the glittering capital of the beautiful people their hunting ground, and every man, woman, and child their prey...'

-Panther by Roderick Haig-Brown was published in paperback by Armada Lion (U.K.) in 1971.
+Panther by Roderick Haig-Brown was published in paperback by Armada Lion (UK) in 1971.
 The cover depicts a COUGAR, and was produced by an unknown artist.

-"A young linguist, doing research in a remote part of Mexico, stumbles on a strange and terrifying mystery--he finds a lost tribe of Indians who apparently have the power to turn themselves into savage jaguars!
-As he tries to determine whether he is going insane, the young man is drawn into a deadly adventure that seemingly crosses the barriers of time and space!"
+'A young linguist, doing research in a remote part of Mexico, stumbles on a strange and terrifying mystery--he finds a lost tribe of Indians who apparently have the power to turn themselves into savage jaguars!
+As he tries to determine whether he is going insane, the young man is drawn into a deadly adventure that seemingly crosses the barriers of time and space!'

-"An illegal immigrant who comes ashore on the Welsh coast, a scared Asian with his arms around a dark-furred creature... his pet, his only friend.
+'An illegal immigrant who comes ashore on the Welsh coast, a scared Asian with his arms around a dark-furred creature... his pet, his only friend.
 In an isolated hippy commune in the Radnor hills, the kittenish creature grows into a ferocious feline predator.
-The quiet country side is terrorized by death after hideous death..."
+The quiet country side is terrorized by death after hideous death...'

-"Once, in the time of persecutions, of fear and death, the witchfinder had come.
+'Once, in the time of persecutions, of fear and death, the witchfinder had come.
 And out of the deaths Evil had been born, to feed and fatten in all the dark places of the village; in the minds, twisted and hungry to hate, of its people.
 Now, Obscene and lusting, that Evil's hour of fulfillment was at hand.
 The man died first, gored and stamped into the mud.
 Next, the woman, alone and mad.
-Then the young boy, throat sliced open..."
+Then the young boy, throat sliced open...'

 Cat Magic by Jonathan Barry and Whitley Streiber was published in hardcover by Tor in 1986.
 The cover art depicts a TABBY CAT, and was produced by Paul Stinson.

-"Maywell, New Jersey, is a sleepy little town, the forces around it quiet, until in a laboratory George Walker completes his first experiment in reanimation: He kills an animal and brings it back to life.
+'Maywell, New Jersey, is a sleepy little town, the forces around it quiet, until in a laboratory George Walker completes his first experiment in reanimation: He kills an animal and brings it back to life.
 Next he will try a human subject.
-But before he does, he and the entire town of Maywell will have to deal with the force his first success unleashes..."
+But before he does, he and the entire town of Maywell will have to deal with the force his first success unleashes...'

-"Creatures out of the caves, mountains, forests, and swamps--after hundreds of years of scheming and waiting--came surging across the broad land to the very outskirts of the remaining bastion of human life, The Haven.
+'Creatures out of the caves, mountains, forests, and swamps--after hundreds of years of scheming and waiting--came surging across the broad land to the very outskirts of the remaining bastion of human life, The Haven.
 They were a howling horde of cunning wild dogs and savage, blood-thirsty bats united now with only one goal in mind--to destroy their enemy: thousands of doomed men, women and children.
-It would be a massacre so vicious, so horrible and so complete that they would finally be able to rule the world unopposed forever."
+It would be a massacre so vicious, so horrible and so complete that they would finally be able to rule the world unopposed forever.'

 The Pack by William Essex was published in paperback by Leisure in 1987.
 The cover art depicts a DOG, and was produced by by Brian Kotzky.

-"Fueled by an insatiable hunger, driven by a consuming madness, the pack ravaged the countryside, killing for sport--killing for food.
+'Fueled by an insatiable hunger, driven by a consuming madness, the pack ravaged the countryside, killing for sport--killing for food.
 Possessed of an unnatural intelligence, skilled at stalking and attacking, they chased and devoured their human prey with the icy, snarling efficiency of the perfect killing machine.
-Once they had been pets, now they were man's worst enemy--and their numbers were swelling."
+Once they had been pets, now they were man's worst enemy--and their numbers were swelling.'

-"Dr. Nicholas Christoff and Dr. Rebecca Meehan run the most exclusive cosmetic surgery practice in New York, catering to America's high society and power elite.
+'Dr. Nicholas Christoff and Dr. Rebecca Meehan run the most exclusive cosmetic surgery practice in New York, catering to America's high society and power elite.
 But suddenly their Gramercy Park clinic is plagued by a series of inexplicable 'accidents,' each involving a different client.
 A healthy patient nearly dies of cardiac arrest for no reason.
 Another is attacked by a nurse who goes berserk.
 Then another... and another.
 But why?
-The answer, Dr. Christoff realizes, lies not in the present, but in the darkest recesses of his family's past, in a legacy of unspeakable evil that has vowed to destroy the accursed."
+The answer, Dr. Christoff realizes, lies not in the present, but in the darkest recesses of his family's past, in a legacy of unspeakable evil that has vowed to destroy the accursed.'

-"From the silent tombs of the pharaohs it came, infecting the world with an insidious disease more terrifying than the Black Plague.
+'From the silent tombs of the pharaohs it came, infecting the world with an insidious disease more terrifying than the Black Plague.
 The vile infection transformed those it touched into savage, demented beasts.
 But the victims of this ancient curse did not die, they overran the earth, thriving on the meat of the healthy.
-Survivors had two options: contract the hideous sickness, or meet a violent death in the rabid jaws of an inhuman killer..."
+Survivors had two options: contract the hideous sickness, or meet a violent death in the rabid jaws of an inhuman killer...'

-"The lethal, body-pulping pile-up on this winding Welsh mountain road was sickening enough, but leaking through the hidden channels of the earth to contaminate the pond at hobb's Farm, miles away, produced an unimaginably more horrific effect.
+'The lethal, body-pulping pile-up on this winding Welsh mountain road was sickening enough, but leaking through the hidden channels of the earth to contaminate the pond at Hobb's Farm, miles away, produced an unimaginably more horrific effect.
 As the farm animals drank the tainted water, something strange and sinister began to happen.
 Soon, previously docile beasts were moving in on their increasingly panic-stricken human 'masters'.
-Moving in---for the kill..."
+Moving in---for the kill...'

 Razorback by Peter Brennan was published in paperback by Jove in 1981 (upper).
 The cover art depicts a WILD BOAR, and was produced by an unknown artist (Don Brautigam, perhaps?).
 The British paperback was published by Fontana in 1982, and its cover art was also produced by an unknown artist also (Les Edwards, perhaps?).
 French publisher J'ai Lu released their version in 1985.
 The cover artist is unknown as well.

-"It was a parched, lonely cruel land.
-It was the land of the cruellest predator of all, the razorback.
+Fontana edition: 'It was a parched, lonely cruel land.
+It was the land of the cruelest predator of all, the razorback.
 It was there that the American woman, beautiful, well-known, controversial for her conservationist views, disappeared without a trace.
 It was there that the smart New York lawyer, her husband, must go, to find the men who kill, to uncover the greater conspiracy of greed and violence, to face the truth about himself.
 Only then would he know who killed his wife.
 And how.
 And why.
-If he survived in the land of the razorback."
-Fontana edition.
+If he survived in the land of the razorback.'

 The Pet by Charles L. Grant was published in hardcover by Tor in 1986.
 The cover art depicts a HORSE, and was produced by an unknown artist (Jill Bauman, perhaps).

-"The village of Ashford, New Jersey, is about to discover terror.
+'The village of Ashford, New Jersey, is about to discover terror.
 The Howler, a bloody killer who has already shredded six teens, is moving in.
 Seventeen-year-old Don Boyd doesn't need the grief.
 He's already under siege---jock trouble, girl trouble, school trouble, family trouble.
 Then one frosty autumn night, Don is jumped by the Howler.
 Suddenly they're surrounded by fog, green fire, the sound of iron striking iron...
-And Ashford's real horror begins."
+And Ashford's real horror begins.'

-"When Evan Reid brought his wife and small daughter to Bethany's Sin it seemed the perfect setting.
+Sphere edition: 'When Evan Reid brought his wife and small daughter to Bethany's Sin it seemed the perfect setting.
 A small village, far from the noise and pollution of the city, it was quaint and very peaceful.
 Too peaceful.
 There were no sounds at all... almost as if the night had been frightened into silence.
 Then Evan noticed there were very few men in the village, and that those he knew of were crippled.
 And sometimes he thought he heard the sound of horses galloping in the dead of night.
 Soon he would know the superhuman secret that kept the village alive.
 And he would watch in horror as Kay and Laurie underwent a hideous transformation right before his eyes.
-He would know the terror that happened at night---and only to men... in Bethany's Sin."
+He would know the terror that happened at night---and only to men... in Bethany's Sin.'

 Fangs by William Dobson was published in paperback by Signet in 1980.
 The cover art depicts a HOODED COBRA, and was produced by Tom Hallman.

-"Where would death strike next?
+'Where would death strike next?
 In the bedroom of a great actress wrestling with her private demons of drink and desire...
 In the midst of an orgy of sex and drugs as a rock superstar took his pleasure from other's pain...
 In the heavily guarded suite of an Arab oil sheik and his treasured young son...
 In the private paradise of a newlywed couple learning how to love...
-The most vicious killer-creature in the world--an incredibly large and deadly King Cobra-- was loose in the human jungle of a great city... and the victims that it lusted for were everywhere..."
+The most vicious killer-creature in the world--an incredibly large and deadly King Cobra-- was loose in the human jungle of a great city... and the victims that it lusted for were everywhere...'

 Gila by Les Simons (a pseudonym of Kathryn Ptacek) was published in paperback by Signet in 1981.
 The cover art depicts a GILA MONSTER, and was produced by Tom Hallman.

-"Just a moment before, Maria had been shuddering with pleasure in the arms of her teenage lover.
+'Just a moment before, Maria had been shuddering with pleasure in the arms of her teenage lover.
 Now she lay frozen as she saw the bedroom wall of the cottage bulging inward, then cracking wide open.
 'God Almighty!' the boy moaned, and tore himself from Maria's arms.
 But he could not escape the nightmare creature coming into the room.
 He shrieked over and over as the giant jaws closed about his torso, snapping him in the middle as his body was a twig.
 The creature raised its head.
 Blood and bits of warm, wet flesh slipped from the mouth, down onto the bed and the naked girl.
-An overwhelming rotting odor flooded the room, and Maria began to pray as the orange-and-black creature opened its mouth to let what remained of her lover's body slip out... to make room for her...
+An overwhelming rotting odor flooded the room, and Maria began to pray as the orange-and-black creature opened its mouth to let what remained of her lover's body slip out... to make room for her...'

-"The peace of the quiet English country village of Frickley, situated a few miles from the Government Research Station of Porton Down is abruptly shattered by a series of inexplicable, violent death.
+'The peace of the quiet English country village of Frickley, situated a few miles from the Government Research Station of Porton Down is abruptly shattered by a series of inexplicable, violent death.
 The victims are so badly mutilated as to be unidentifiable.
 Among the dead are the parents of Guy Corling.
-Propelled by both personal and professional feelings, Guy starts to uncover the grotesque story of one man's folly--leading him on a trail of death and terror until the final, hair-raising denouement."
+Propelled by both personal and professional feelings, Guy starts to uncover the grotesque story of one man's folly--leading him on a trail of death and terror until the final, hair-raising denouement.'

 Abracadabra by Stephen Gresham was published in paperback by Zebra in 1988.
 The cover art depicts a RABBIT, and was produced by Richard Newton.

-"Eleven-year-ol Juice Smith's favorite place in the whole world was the old abandoned Wilner Theatre.
+'Eleven-year-old Juice Smith's favorite place in the whole world was the old abandoned Wilner Theatre.
 There on its dark and dusty stage she could pretend to be "Juice the Magnifico" performing magic with her bag of tricks.
 Her grandfather, a long-time member of the local Sleights-of-Hand, had given her a special skeleton key, and to Juice's surprise it fit right in the lock of the ornate old trunk that had been left backstage...
 The Sleight-of-Hands were furious when they discovered at their next meeting that Nat Smith had given his skeleton key--the skeleton key--to his granddaughter.
 Nat wondered what they could possibly be afraid of after all these years.
 But one by one over the next few weeks, the venerable members of the Sleights-of-Hand would find their magical talents failing them at crucial--and gruesome--moments.
 And Nat would discover there was good reason to be afraid.
-Very afraid."
+Very afraid.'

 Night's Yawning Peal by August Derleth (editor) was published in an abridged paperback edition by Signet in 1974.
 The cover art depicts three WOLVES with CORAL SNAKES for tongues, and was produced by Don Ivan Punchatz.

-"A terrifying treat for those who like to have their blood run cold!
+'A terrifying treat for those who like to have their blood run cold!
 Here is the master spell-weaver of them all, H. P. Lovecraft, with an unforgettable novel set in the shadowland of madness and demonic possession.
 Here is infinite evil and the black arts as portrayed by Lord Dunsany, Algernon Blackwood, Robert Bloch, and other supremely chilling storytellers.
 So turn on your reading light.
 Listen to the wind howling outside.
-And plunge into the dark depths of the most spinetingling eerie imaginations of our time."
+And plunge into the dark depths of the most spinetingling eerie imaginations of our time.'

-"They can stare into our souls.
+Bantam edition: 'They can stare into our souls.
 They know the color of our fear, the hidden weaknesses of our bodies.
 In the darkness... they can see where we are blind.
-They can tear the scream from your throat." --- 2nd Bantam edition (movie-tie-in).
+They can tear the scream from your throat.'

 Thirteen Tales of Terror by Jack London was published in paperback by Popular Library in 1978.
 The cover art depicts a TIMBER WOLF, and was produced by an unknown illustrator.

-"Before JAWS, Before the EXORCIST, Before THE DEEP, There was Jack London.
+'Before JAWS, Before the EXORCIST, Before THE DEEP, There was Jack London.
 The nightmare cruelty of nature... the killing lusts of beasts of prey... the shadowy power of the supernatural... the demons that rise from the primordial depths of the human heart... all a part of the fearful world created and charted by the supreme storytelling genius of Jack London.
 In this remarkable collection of the most hauntingly compelling tales he ever wrote are some of the most chilling and gripping experiences the printed page has ever offered.
-Here is a volume uniquely designed for those who dare come nakedly face to face with the ultimate in terror."
+Here is a volume uniquely designed for those who dare come nakedly face to face with the ultimate in terror.'

 Blood Snarl by Ivor Watkins was first published in paperback by Signet in 1982.
 The cover art depicts a TIMBER WOLF, and was produced by an unknown artist.
 The United Kingdom paperback edition from Futura was published in 1994, depicting what looks to be the lower jaw of a TIMBER WOLF.